dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 destination (`dest/foo/bar.exe`) should be executable too.

-So, after the destination file has been written, we should apply the necessary transformations so that the permissions of the destination file matches the permissions of the source file.
+So, after the destination file has been written, we should apply the necessary transformations so that the permissions of the destination file match the permissions of the source file.

 # The code